Vietnam.vn - Nền tảng quảng bá Việt Nam

 Voters cast their ballots at a polling station in Hat Yai.
 Photo: CNA

-This year, more than 6,000 candidates will compete for 500 seats in the Thai parliament’s lower house, including 400 constituency seats and 100 party-list seats.
-Each voter will receive two ballots, one for a candidate in their local constituency and the other for a party at the national level.
+This year, more than 6,000 candidates will run for 500 seats in the Thai Parliament ’s lower house, including 400 constituency seats and 100 party-list seats.
+Each voter will receive two ballots, one for a candidate in the local constituency and the other for a party at the national level.
 The 400 constituency seats will be awarded to the candidates who win the most votes in each district.

 Meanwhile, the 100 party-list seats will be allocated proportionally to political parties based on their share of the national vote.
 A party or group of parties needs to win or gather at least 251 of the 500 seats in the House of Representatives to form a government.